Location and Security Restriction Setup

 1. Step 1: Log in as an administrator or manager.

-2. Step 2: Under “Employees,” click the employee you wish to restrict.
+2. Step 2: Go to My Team and select the employee you want to restrict.

 3. Step 3: Under “fingerprint sign on,” choose “On” or “On, fingerprint only.”

-4. Step 4: Check to see if you have fingerprints on file.
+4. Step 4: Check if fingerprints are on file.

 Desktop or Laptop GPS